 Do you spend untold hours browsing through ideas on Pinterest?
 Is your idea of a fun Saturday completing that DIY project that has been calling your name?
 Is your house filled with chalk painted projects and unique items you've created yourself?

 If this describes you, then a DIY projects blog might be your dream.
-Fortunately, WHSR has interviewed some successful DIY bloggers for their insider tips.
-There are some secrets to finding success with any blog.

 Number of DIYers Online